irudnyts/irudnyts.github.io/about.md

 ## :chart_with_upwards_trend: Talks

 * On the Socio-demographic and Medical Drivers of Long-Term Care Needs in Europe <br />
+Jahrestagung Deutscher Verein f&uuml;r Versicherungswissenschaft (DVfVW), scheduled for 2019 March 28, Berlin

+* On the Socio-demographic and Medical Drivers of Long-Term Care Needs in Europe <br />
+66th L2 Seminar, scheduled for 2019 January 23, Lyon

+* On the Socio-demographic and Medical Drivers of Long-Term Care Needs in Europe <br />
 European Actuarial Journal Conference 2018, 2018 September 9-11, Leuven <br />
 [[slides](https://irudnyts.github.io/pdf/eaj18.pdf)]